My latest obsession, knuckledusters.

 No, these interesting fashion accessories are examples of the cestus.

 When the Greeks used them first they consisted of leather thongs that supplied support to the fist.
-There was some move toward their making the punch more effective but it seems to have been a minor priority.

 In the "circus" part of the "Bread and Circus's" world the need gradually evolved for a little more pizazz, a little more punch, a little more blood and mayhem in the boxing events.